Cybersafety – Publicly funded computers

-The safety and well-being of clients is a core business responsibility of publicly funded service providers and it is expected that most service providers would already have steps in place.
-From time to time we may conduct site visits and ask to see a service provider’s policy or we may ask service providers to report on their policies as part of normal performance assessment reporting.
+The safety and well-being of clients is a core business responsibility of publicly funded grant recipients and it is expected that most grant recipients would already have steps in place.
+From time to time we may conduct site visits and ask to see a service provider’s policy or we may ask grant recipients to report on their policies as part of normal performance assessment reporting.
 There is a range of laws in place that all members of the community must comply with and for which there are already enforcement arrangements.

 Where can my organisation get help in implementing this policy?